13 Places to Visit in Nairobi + First Visit Tips!

 8. Visit a Kenyan Coffee Farm

 You’re going to love the java scene in Nairobi as Kenya is a top coffee producer.
-Some of the top cafes currently in Karen and Westlands are:
+The coffee we tasted was delicious and it was one of our souvenirs!!

-• Karen Blixen Coffee Garden – from coffee up to a full dinner menu and you can stay in the cottages on site.
+- Karen Blixen Coffee Garden – from coffee up to a full dinner menu and you can stay in the cottages on site.

-• Tin Roof Cafe – a beautiful spot with an organic menu & friendly staff.
+- Tin Roof Cafe – a beautiful spot with an organic menu & friendly staff.

-• Java House – a more authentic Kenyan coffee experience on Langata Road.
+- Java House – a more authentic Kenyan coffee experience on Langata Road.

 Alternatively, book yourself onto a coffee farm (or tea) tour and get up close to the farmers who grow the plants.